mudbugmedia/fusebox/README.md

+# fusebox

+## Description

 [FuseMail](http://fusemail.com) is a business email hosting provider offering outsourced email hosting to businesses and resellers.

 **fusebox** is a ruby gem that provides a 1:1 native ruby interface for every command of [FuseMail Platform Programming Interface v2.6](http://www.fusemail.com/support/administration-api), which allows you to manage your accounts, domains, forwards, and aliases via an underlying HTTP interface.

 ## Installation
-    gem install fusebox
+    $ gem install fusebox

 ## Configuration
-Although the library supports passing a username and password to {Fusebox::Request#initialize}, we recommend storing authentication information in a yaml file within {Fusebox::Request.auth_yaml_paths} as:
+Although the library supports passing a username and password to {Fusebox::Request#initialize}, we recommend storing authentication information in a YAML file within {Fusebox::Request.auth_yaml_paths} as:

-    # cat ~/.fusemail.yaml
+    $ cat ~/.fusemail.yaml
     username: my_username
     password: my_password

+## Command Line Interface (CLI)
+fusebox comes with a command line interface (written on the amazing [thor](http://github.com/wycats/thor/)).
+CLI usage requires the setup of a ~/.fusemail.yaml authentication file.
+For a command list type:
+    $ fusebox help
+or for command specific flags, e.g. "rm"
+    $ fusebox help rm

+Note: The CLI interface *currently* assumes all group accounts are named postmaster@example.com, and that the username for all accounts is a full email address.

-## Examples
+## Library Examples
 ### Fetch a list of users
     response = Fusebox::Request.new.report
     if response.success?